 Both pieces of safety equipment are very important, but they are there as a last resort.
 The best form of protection for cyclists against crashing isn’t the helmet, but road safety awareness.
 Equally, the best form of protection for a racking system isn’t the racking protector, but racking safety awareness.

-To make sure that you are using your racking protectors properly and to avoid a fine from HSE inspectors, contact Storage Equipment Experts today for a SEMA approved racking inspection!
+To make sure that you are using your racking protectors properly and to avoid a fine from HSE inspectors, contact Storage Equipment Experts today for a racking inspection by a SEMA Approved inspector!